tubsproject/syncables/README.md

 With that, the demo implementation in the `src` folder of this repo can generate an SQL table schema.

 ## Usage
+Here is a demo of the syncables for Google Calendar API.
+* Go to [Google API Explorer](https://developers.google.com/workspace/calendar/api/v3/reference/calendarList/list), open the browser's developer tools, and execute the query using the APIs Explorer on the right.
+* On the network tab of the browser developer tools, find the request that went to calendarList?key=..., copy the bearer token from the Authorization request header, and run `export GOOGLE_ACCESS_TOKEN=ya29.a0AS3...`
+* Get the API key from the url query parameter and run `export GOOGLE_API_KEY=AIzaSyBeo4NGA__U6Xxy-aBE6yFm19pgq8TY-TM`.
+* Run `echo $GOOGLE_API_KEY and $GOOGLE_ACCESS_TOKEN` to check.

 ```sh
 pnpm install
 pnpm generate